Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

 The working model based on the analyses conducted suggests that:

 - **East Cushitic ancestors were likely present in Wawat and Kerma regions** during the Bronze Age
-- **Southward movements** into the Horn of Africa like occurred in waves with East Cushites as a later wave
+- **Southward movements** into the Horn of Africa likely occurred in waves with East Cushites as a later wave
 - These East Cushites contributed substantially to modern Horn African Cushites & Ethiosemites

 ## **What This Repository Demonstrates In Terms Of Data**